Anan51/TDTbot/wit_data/zones/reach/encounters/blind_beggar/blind_beggar_a.md

 -------------
 tdt$blind_threaten

 You deftly draw your weapon on the man.
 He doesnt respond.
 You know this man isnt trying to trick you.
 You say a quick prayer then you give the man some money.
 He hears the coins hit the bag and says "oh thank you!
 May YHWH bless your kindness.
-(You may spend 20 :gold: to gain: __Angel__ :rosette: "Protect persists, taking damage removes __Protect__ first" for the rest of the run)
+(You may spend 20 <:gold:1058304371940655185> to gain: __Angel__ :rosette: "Protect persists, taking damage removes __Protect__ first" for the rest of the run)

 -------------
 tdt$blind_hostile

 You deftly draw your weapon on the man.
 Despite the weapon making no noise the man reacts immediately "wait!...
 I m-mean."
 You brandish your weapon aggressively at him, "What a sorry excuse of a human, faking blindness.
 You disgust me.
 Get out of here!
 Go on!"
-The man springs to his feet and scrambles away in a hurry, leaving 2 coins behind (+2 <:gold:1058304371940655185>)
+The man springs to his feet and scrambles away in a hurry, leaving 6 coins behind (+6 <:gold:1058304371940655185>)